guoguo-seismic/SeisPipe-DBMA/README.md

 ## 📌 Overview

-**SeisPipe-DBMA** is an end‑to‑end earthquake location pipeline designed for dense seismic networks.
+**SeisPipe‑DBMA** is an end‑to‑end earthquake location pipeline designed for dense seismic networks.
 It integrates:

 - **DBMANet** – A deep‑learning phase picker based on Dilated Convolutions and Bidirectional Mamba, achieving high sensitivity for P and S arrivals.
 - **GaMMA** – A Gaussian Mixture Model‑based associator that robustly links picks to events.
 - **ADLoc** – A travel‑time location routine using 2D Eikonal solvers and iterative station‑term corrections.

 The pipeline is tailored for the **TexNet** dataset but can be adapted to other networks with minimal configuration.
+> ⚠️ **Important**: This repository **does not contain any raw seismic waveform data**.
+All waveform datasets must be prepared by users.
+> Pre‑trained weights (`model_best.pt`) and `config.json` template are already included in the repository.
+> The built‑in 1‑D velocity model is derived from the TXED project: https://github.com/aaspip/txed.
+> When applying this pipeline to other regions, please replace it with the velocity model suitable for your study area.

 ---